pchaigno/pchaigno.github.io/_posts/2020-09-29-bpf-isnt-about-speed.md

 ---
 layout: post
-title: "BPF Isn't Just About Speed"
+title: "BPF Isn't About Speed"
 date: 2020-09-29 19:10:10 +0200
 categories: ebpf
 description: This post benchmarks various approaches to filter egress traffic in the Linux kernel.
 It compares iptables, ipset, tc-bpf, and cgroup-bpf.
 It demonstrates how diverse aspects of the eBPF implementation can impact performance.